wp-plugins/gravity-forms-paystation-3-party-hosted/readme.txt

 7. Entry in the Gravity Forms showing successful payment.

 == Changelog ==

+= 1.4.0 [2014-09-09] =
+* Tested with Wordpress 4.0 and Gravity Forms 1.8.13 and eveything looks fine.
+* Added a new feature allowing payments to go in to different Paystation accounts for merchants with multiple Paystation accounts.

 = 1.3.1 [2014-04-29] =
 * Tested with Wordpress 3.9 and Gravity Forms 1.8.7.
 All good!